tzachbon/css-webpack-plugin-example/docs/css-plugin.md

 }
 ```

-Let's run build command:
+Let's run the build command:

 ```bash
 npm run build
 ```

-Now we should see `main.css` in the output folder and also injected to the html:
+Now we should see `main.css` in the output folder and also injected into the HTML:

 Output: